Hyperbole in news reporting is mainstream. Doctoring a profile picture to look younger is an everyday event.

 The point is a) growing a business at twice the rate of the market means taking market share and that is clearly a transferrable skill.
 Additionally, b) the ability to take obviously different cultures (Italian and German, for example) and get them to cooperate so successfully that the business grows twice as fast as the market is also a highly transferrable skill.
 The detail in this case brings out not only “color” but also a demonstrable and transferable skill.

-In any case, you probably cannot see your own history as clearly as an outside expert can, and that might be the best reason to hire the Barrett Group to help you reinvent yourself—without lying.
+And that might be the best reason to hire the Barrett Group to help you reinvent yourself—without lying.
 We have helped thousands of executives to clarify their career objectives and then discover the position of their choice, mainly via the unpublished market—even now in these difficult days.
 See how successfully our clients are interviewing, receiving and negotiating offers, and landing jobs on our Hiring Line.

 So, you do not need to exaggerate or embellish your experience to attract attention.
 You just need an expert to help you tell your story to the right audience.
 You need the Barrett Group.